josue4/FileManagement/README.md

 Il est important de ne jamais stocker de mots de passe en clair dans votre script compilé.
 En effet, il est possible de décompiler un script compilé avec l'option `-extract`.
 Voici un exemple de commande permettant de décompiler le script stocké dans le fichier `Output.exe` :

 Output.exe -extract:C:\Output.ps1

+# English

+#AppFile
+Management of archive entries and exits.
+WPF application in PowerShell Xaml

+## Compiling the application

+To compile the application, you can use the [PS2EXE](https://github.com/MScholtes/PS2EXE) tool.
+Here are the steps to follow:

+1. Install the `ps2exe` module with the following command:

+PS C:> Install-Module ps2exe

+2. Use the `Invoke-ps2exe` or `ps2exe` command to compile your PowerShell script into an executable file.
+For example, to compile a script named `source.ps1` into an executable file named `target.exe`, use one of the following commands:

+PS C:> Invoke-ps2exe .\source.ps1 .\target.exe

+or with:

+PS C:>ps2exe.\source.ps1.\target.exe

+## Password security

+It is important to never store plaintext passwords in your compiled script.
+Indeed, it is possible to decompile a script compiled with the `-extract` option.
+Here is an example command to decompile the script stored in the `Output.exe` file:

+Output.exe -extract:C:\Output.ps1